Themightyfirefly/JL_Cockpit/docs/src/getting_started.md

 This package allows users to specify observable quantities (e.g. gradient norm, curvature).
 Users can see the live dashboard that we implemented with Makie.jl.

-The **jl_cockpit** module provides plots for the live visualisation for neural network training.
+The **JL_Cockpit** module provides plots for the live visualisation for neural network training.
 It uses the GLMakie module and their *Observable* to provide the live functionality.
-Using the module can happen in two different ways:

 # Example Workflow